-ECE\ E106 Music & Movement for Children 3 с.н.
-Previously: ECE 106
+ECE E106 Music & Movement for Children 3 c.h.

 An investigation into the role of music and basic movement in early childhood development.
 Students will receive a basis in music skills.
 Included is preparation for assessing the health and physical wellbeing of the child.
 Students will demonstrate teaching techniques and prepare themselves for teaching through construction of teaching materials and accumulation of resource materials.